top of page

 • The wood is used for lumber and to make buttons

-As I pointed in the Art of Rooting and in our previous Trail Life feature last week, Native American have such an incredible knowledge and reverence for nature that nothing was wasted.
+As I pointed out in my book, The Art of Rooting, and in our previous Trail Life feature last week, Native Americans have such an incredible knowledge and reverence for nature that nothing was wasted.
 Many parts of the trees were used intentionally.
-I shared in the Art of Rooting that it's in recent years that I realized that I grew up enjoying a garden and lifestyle where my mother planted things very intentionally.
-Do you know of some whose garden is not just ornamental but serves as a pharmacy?
+I shared in The Art of Rooting that it is in recent years that I realized that I grew up enjoying a garden and lifestyle where my mother planted things very intentionally.
+Do you know of someone whose garden is not just ornamental but serves as a pharmacy?

 • What are some trees that you have benefited from as "healing trees?"